Ministries Search Options

 St. Julie honors our Veterans with a luncheon each November.
 Families are invited and each Veteran is given a group photo.
 We can never repay the sacrifices made by both the Veteran and his/her family, but we offer them our sincere gratitude and continued prayers.
 Date to be announced.

-Parishioners who are 55 years (or better) are welcome to join this group.
+Adults 55 years (or better) are welcome to join this group.
 YAH meets from September through June on the second Tuesday of each month.
 The group consists of fellowship, lunch and entertainment along with pertinent information of upcoming parish and community events.
-Membership dues are $20 for the year.
-The group also sponsors […]
+Membership dues are $25 for the year.
+The group also sponsors a variety of […]

 Eucharistic Ministers Be the hand the Lord uses to give body and blood.
 Have you thought about becoming a Holy Communion minister?
 Stop thinking!
 We have the training you need!
 This is a wonderful and special ministry.
 We invite you to become a part of it by contacting our Liturgy Coordinator, Margie Guadagno at 708-429-6767 […]

-TNT Youth Ministry – (Teens Need Togetherness) “Be who God meant you to be and you will set the world ablaze.”
+“Be who God meant you to be and you will set the world ablaze.”
 St. Catherine of Siena TNT is open to all high school students, who with their peers, would like to explore their faith and relationship with God in today’s world.
-If you are a teen and your family […]
+If you are a teen and your family is registered here at St. Julie, you […]